 Gothenburg Symphony Orchestra

 Tagged Allegro, Allegro marcato, Allegro moderato alla marcia, Dance, Edvard Grieg, Games, gothenburg symphony orchestra, Libraries, Norwegian, Orchestra, Programming, Tempo

-Posted in Educational, IN THE SPOTLIGHT, MEMORIES, PEOPLE AND PLACES, Uncategorized, YouTube: MUSIC THAT MOVES ME
+Posted in Educational, IN THE SPOTLIGHT, MEMORIES, PEOPLE AND PLACES HISTORY, GEOGRAPHY, Uncategorized, YouTube/SoundCloud: Music, Special Interest

-Tagged Arts, Christmas, Free, Hosting, Nutcracker, Pyotr Ilyich Tchaikovsky, Suites, tchaikovsky, Web Design and Development
+Tagged Arts -Architecture, sculpture, Christmas, Free, Hosting, Nutcracker, Pyotr Ilyich Tchaikovsky, Suites, tchaikovsky, Web Design and Development

 Curtis Institute of Music, Field Concert Hall, Jan.
 21, 2013

 Keith Buncke, Bassoon

 Hyeri Shin, Viola

 Tagged Arts -Architecture, sculpture, Classical music, Curtis Institute of Music, Field Concert Hall, Horn Yu-Chien Tseng, Music, philadelphia orchestra, Winds, Woodwinds, YouTube

 Enrica Ciccarelli : Chopin Ballade G minor